Dawn Halfkenny

 Dawn Halfkenny is an American actress.
-She is known fo her role as Angela Parks in the Bounce TV prime time soap opera, Saints & Sinners.
+She is known for her role as Angela Parks in the Bounce TV prime time soap opera, Saints & Sinners (2016-2022) and as Brandi Richardson in the BET+ family crime drama series, The Family Business (2020-2024).

 Life and career

-Halfkenny was born in West Virginia and was raised in Texas.
+Halfkenny was born as Dawnisha Halfkenny in West Virginia and was raised in Texas.
 She moved to Atlanta in the late 2000s.
 She made her debut starring in the action comedy film Jack Squad (2009) and later began appearing in a number of Atlanta-filmed movies and television productions.
 She made guest starring appearances in Atlanta, Survivor's Remorse, The Haves and the Have Nots and Tales.

 From 2016 to 2022, Halfkenny starred as Angela Parks in the Bounce TV prime time soap opera, Saints & Sinners.
 She later guest-starred on Black Mafia Family and The Resident, and had the recurring roles in the BET+ crime drama series, The Family Business, and the Bounce TV comedy-drama, Johnson.
 She co-starred in the 2021 thriller film Karen, and in 2022 starred in the BET+ drama film, Bid for Love.
 In 2023, she had supporting role in the BET+ romantic comedy film My Valentine Crush.